kelvin-keegen/Spring_Microservices/README.md

 # Spring_Microservices
- A project showcasing microservices in Spring using Spring Boot Added Hystrix for fault tolerance.
+ A project showcasing microservices in Spring using Spring Boot.

+ Added Hystrix for fault tolerance.

  # Sample request